 Lather yourself with nourishing Beekman 1802 products from our built-in dispensers.

 The outdoor shower is handy for washing off gear or anything else you don’t want to track back into your Cabana.

 Get your coffee fix with complimentary Storyville coffee pods, a Seattle favorite.
 Stowed under the sink, is the coffee maker along with a pair of Miir mugs to enjoy your morning brew.

-There is a compact pull-out fridge directly above the step into your bed that allows you to store beer, wine and snacks.
+There is a compact 31-quart pull-out fridge directly above the step into your bed that allows you to store beer, wine, and snacks.

 Rinse and wash in the indoor sink.
-The sink is connected to the main water tank and is not treated for consumption.
-Brush and hydrate with filtered or bottled.
+The sink is connected to the main water tank and is not treated for consumption (non-potable water).
+Please brush and hydrate with filtered or bottled water.

 Pull the drawer located on the side of the sink.
 Inside you’ll find the trash bin along with light cleaning supplies, such as disinfecting wipes.